ChristianGoueguel/pyEllipse/README.md

 2. Brereton, R. G. (2016).
 Hotelling's T-squared distribution, its relationship to the F distribution and its use in multivariate space. *Journal of Chemometrics*, 30(1), 18-21.
 3. Raymaekers, J., & Rousseeuw, P. J. (2019).
 Fast robust correlation for high dimensional data. *Technometrics*, 63(2), 184-198.
 4. Jackson, J. E. (1991). *A User's Guide to Principal Components*.
 Wiley.

-## License

-MIT License

-## Author

-Christian L. Goueguel

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.